 Why do I need a business coach?

+There are many reasons you might benefit from business coaching.
 The number one reason you need a business coach is to help you become a more effective leader.
-More specifically, those surveyed believe a business coach can best assist business owners who have trouble with accountability, growing revenue/reducing costs, voicing their business concerns, hiring more capable employers, and projecting themselves to key stakeholders and their business’s community.
+More specifically, those surveyed believe one-to-one business coaching can best assist business owners who have trouble with accountability, growing revenue/reducing costs, voicing their business concerns, hiring more capable employers, and projecting themselves to key stakeholders and their business’s community.

 How do I choose a business coach?